alexdlaird/django-dropzone-to-s3/README.md

 Django Dropzone to S3
 =====================

-A simple Django application to upload files to an S3 bucket
+A simple Django application that file uploads directly to an Amazon S3 bucket.